 This doesn’t mean that smart investors aren’t still playing the game.

-They’re simply buying into companies immune to the coronavirus pandemic … or that will do well once the country is up and running again.
+They’re simply buying into companies immune to the coronavirus pandemic … or those that will do well once the country is up and running again.

 In today’s video, I tell you about two companies that fall into this second category.

 Not only are they great businesses, but they’re trading for steep discounts due to the coronavirus panic — meaning now’s the time to buy into them.

 Watch my full video below to learn about the four things that every great business has in common.